IBM/Hyperledger-Fabric-for-Trusted-IoT/README.md

 * [Docker](https://docs.docker.com/install/)
 * [Texas Instruments SensorTag](http://www.ti.com/tools-software/sensortag.html#)

-> Note: If you are not able to provide SensorTag, it is possible to generate dummy data in the later steps.
+> Note: If you are not able to provide SensorTag, it is possible to generate data in the Node-RED dashboard steps.

 ### Steps